- No one should enter the facility if they, a household member, or close contact are feeling sick or have any symptoms associated with COVID-19.

 - We have a rigorous approach to the systematic cleaning of all playing areas, equipment, storage of participant bags area and surfaces after every practice.

-- Communal spaces (ex. water fountains, general seating areas) will remain closed to the general public in accordance with current public gathering restriction levels.
+- Communal spaces (ex. water fountain, general seating areas) will remain closed to the general public in accordance with current public gathering restriction levels.

 - QSLA has implemented methods and locations to safely dispose of PPE and these are made available to all attendees.